Committed to sharing Jesus

 You will find a warm and friendly welcome at St John's Lutheran Church.
 We invite you to join us in a celebration of worship, Christian fellowship, study, and service.
 When you become a part of our exciting journey of faith, you will be encouraged, challenged, and rewarded with renewed spirituality.

-9:30 am., 16th February 2025
+9:30 am., 15th June 2025

-Lay Reader Phillip
+Lay Reader Andy

 St Johns Lutheran Church